fengyeSir/hband/README_LITE_en.md

 # Overview

 Welcome to H Band Lite!
-H Band Lite is a free application developed by Jiafu Zhang (hereinafter referred to as "H Band Lite", "we","us","our service" or "our product").
+H Band Lite is a free application developed by Shenzhen Veepoo Technology Co., LTD (hereinafter referred to as "H Band Lite", "we","us","our service" or "our product").

 Our privacy policy will elaborate on how we collect and use your personal information when you use our products and services, as well as the information control we provide you and the measures we take to protect information security.